Waelmatrix/WANAS/README.md

 * **Vision:** To provide respectful and trusted companionship for seniors inside and outside the home while enabling families to stay reassured through continuous updates and care.
 * **Mission:** To become the leading companion and human support service for seniors in the Arab world.
 * **Core Values:**
-* Trust:
-We build relationships based on endless trust
+  * Trust:  We build relationships based on endless trust
-* Companionship:
-We value being together and supporting each other.
+  * Companionship:  We value being together and supporting each other.
-* Warmth:
-We bring kindness and care into every interaction.
+  * Warmth: We bring kindness and care into every interaction.
 * **Tone of Voice:** Warm & Reassuring:
-Family-like, comforting words that ease worries.
+  * Family-like, comforting words that ease worries.

-Respectful & Dignified:
-Honor elders, never imply weakness.
+  * Respectful & Dignified: Honor elders, never imply weakness.

-Honest & Genuine:
-Simple, sincere language without jargon.
+  * Honest & Genuine:  Simple, sincere language without jargon.

-Professional & Responsible:
+  * Professional & Responsible: Accurate, safe, building Endless Trust.

 ---